-And because the act of eating is more complex than simply shoving down food, there can be a lot of tension at the dinner table.
+Eating is more complex than simply shoveling food down your mouth.
+There can be a lot of tension at the dinner table.
 So, it’s time to act, and get on the same page!

 Family rules ensure all family members are on the same page